freewheel/code-kitchen/readme.md

 ## Usage

-Install it with `npm install code-kitchen`.
+Install with `npm install code-kitchen`.

 Note: due to the size of esbuild-wasm and monaco-editor, they are not bundled with this library.
 By default they are loaded via jsDelivr CDN.
 You can configure this by calling `setup` in the runtime.

-A minimum example is shown below.
+You can checkout a minimum example at this [Code Sandbox](https://codesandbox.io/s/code-kitchen-example-0p5p6v).

+### Minimal setup

 ```tsx
 import * as React from "react";